 Fish and chips!

-any money to spare tends to send their children to a private school.
+I should mention that the Bible club is being held in a state run school.
+In Peru there are both state and private schools.
+Anyone with any money to spare tends to send their children to a private school.
 State schools tend to be under resourced and over subscribed, teachers are paid very little and the level of education in many schools is not great.
 As a result, children in state schools don't get the same chances.
 It was for this reason that this Bible camp in this particular school has been such a blessing.
 These are children who may never have heard anything about the Bible before and who have little opportunities to achieve yet they have been so enthusiastic about who Jesus is and what He has done for us.

 Lunch was a bit of a special affair...6000 miles away from Scotland, we all sat by the pool and had fish and chips!
 It reminded so much me of the times myself and Dad sat on the pier and ate our fish supper en route home from a parents evening or a choir practise.